UkoeHB/bevy_cobweb/src/react/REACT.md

 The reaction tree will fully execute all recursive system commands, system events, and reactions before returning.
 The algorithm is as follows:

-1. Set the reaction tree flag to prevent the resolver from being recursively scheduled.
+1. Set the reaction tree flag to prevent the tree from being recursively executed.
 1. Remove existing system events and reactions.
 1. Loop until there are no pending system commands, system events, or reactions.
     1. Loop until there are no pending system commands or system events.